ohmpi/ohmpi/doc/source/source_rst/applications/india.rst

    :width: 75%
    :align: center

-   Topview figure of the site, taken from Google maps, showing the location of the electrical resistivity lines on the swale and control sites, the location of the soil moisture sensors and weather station, as well as the location of the OhmPi.
+   Top view figure of the site, taken from Google maps, showing the location of the electrical resistivity lines on the swale and control sites, the location of the soil moisture sensors and weather station, as well as the location of the OhmPi.